These Additions are six in number, comprising 107 verses not occurring in

 the Septuagint Additions and the later legends.

-to them when, as so often happened in later days, repeated persecutions were
+when, as so often happened in later days, repeated persecutions were their

 is very comforting.